 The joy, and the fun, that comes with a big old 15′ round pool in the yard is just..well…wonderful, until it blows a hole, and there she goes!
-I suppose this should have been expected, the pool was six years old, this was summer seven.
+I suppose this should have been expected, the pool was six years old, this was summer number seven for it.
 What’s that in human years?
 One pool year may equal about ten human years, so it was pushing seventy when it passed.

 We’re trying to stuff anything, and everything, into that gaping hole!
 It was sucking US OUT OF IT!
 There was no stopping it, completely impossible.